TCDocProc/arch/README.md

 ###Mobile Friendly

-The easiest way to test these is to use Firefox > Tools > Web Developer > Responsive Design View and use that tool to check out the various sizes.
+The easiest way to test these is to use Firefox as the browsers and go into Tools > Web Developer > Responsive Design View and use that tool to check out the various sizes.
 A page refresh is often necessary after changing the page size to see the affects.

 ####Tablets
 Full tablet support